Rely on XEMBIFY for SCIG from the start, or for a seamless switch from IVIG or another SCIG1

 Consistency

-Steady infusion rate, customizable from the start1
+Steady infusion rate up to 35 mL/hr/site,* customizable from the start1

 Confidence

-Favorable tolerability and safety profile1
+Favorable tolerability and safety profile for treatment-naive or treatment-experienced patients1,2

 Reassurance